Deisss/jersey-doc-generator/README.md

 Jersey-doc-generator is a simple java project to build documentation from an existing [Jersey](http://jersey.java.net/) project.

-The program generate a JSON file which can be easily used into templates to create documentation in HTML way.
+The program generate a JSON file which can be easily used to create documentation in HTML (or what you want).

 Features:
-  * Full url access map (including GET/POST/PUT/DELETE, ...)
+  * Full url access map (GET/POST/PUT/DELETE, ...)
   * Full parameter support (PathParam, FormParam, CookieParam, ...)
+  * Media type sypport (application/json, ...)
   * sub resource support

 If you use [jersey-doc-annotation](https://github.com/Deisss/jersey-doc-annotation) project, it also support: